hiviah/brmdoor_libnfc/README.md

 Test code is also provided to get payment signature (cryptogram) from Visa and Mastercard, but it's not used.

+### Note on old libfreefare 0.4.x desfire timeouts/deadlocks

+Old libfreefare 0.4.x has infinite timeouts for desfire operations (and others).

+Fix can be made by replacing the timeout parameter in `nfc_initiator_transceive_bytes` calls in libfreefare sources.

+You need to rebuild the lib and reinstall it.

+Latest versions have finite timeout, which is also configurable.

 ## Building and dependencies

 You need just to run `make`.
 Additional dependencies: